The portable device is housed in an

 Each device has a single fixed key family, which is determined by an

 internally installed module.

-Armed Forces at the time of the Falkland War in 1982.
-The system had
+Armed Forces at the time of the Falklands War in 1982 .
+The system was

-the British Intelligence Service, probably with help from the United
+the British Intelligence Service — probably with help from the US

 In his book Madsen suggests that the NSA had made a secret deal with

 similar to the deal

 The latter offered the NSA a way in by means of a built-in

 weakness of the cryptographic algorithm.
 Such a weakness is also